Fantasy Fountain

 23 July 2022

-Hubert Fountain at Victoria Park, Jemmett Road, Ashford Kent, TN23 4QA
+Hubert Fountain, Victoria Park, Jemmett Road, Ashford, Kent,

 Participants: Ashford Oaks Primary School: Mr Mason, Abigail, Ayela, Bailey, Ezina, Freddey, Hannah, Harry, Jethang, Jessica, Layomi, Michelle, Noah, Rosie, Wayne and Zach.
 Young people from Millbank Reception Centre in Ashford.
 Community Hub drop in participants: Benchick B Burre, Evie Laker, Louise Laker, and anonymous contributors.